aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_COLLECT_AND_DISTRIBUTE_GAS_FEES"></a>

-Whether gas fees are collected and distributed to the block proposers.
+Whether gas fees are collected and distributed to the block proposers.<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const COLLECT_AND_DISTRIBUTE_GAS_FEES: u64 &#61; 6;<br/></code></pre>